craftcms/docs/docs/4.x/dev/filters.md

 ## `length`

-Returns the length of a string or array, or the result count of a query.
+Returns the length of a string or array, or a query’s result [count](../element-queries.md#count). <Since ver="4.2.0" feature="Automatic counting of query objects" />

-If used on anything besides a query, Twig’s built-in [length](https://twig.symfony.com/doc/3.x/filters/length.html) filter logic will be used. <Since ver="4.2.0" feature="Automatic handling of query objects" />
+If used on anything besides a query, Twig’s built-in [length](https://twig.symfony.com/doc/3.x/filters/length.html) filter logic will be used.

 ## `literal`